skienzmatishun/deal-with-the-devil/src/content/full-story.md

 *************
 Jarius continues his false testimony against Murray in the 2005 case, quoting Bubba’s next comment after the gunshot, pushing the tough-guy facade.

 "See that, bro?
-I told you I’d do him if I had to," Murray had supposedly said, lowering the gun, and tucking it in his waistband.
+I told you I’d <ins>do him</ins> if I had to," Murray had supposedly said, lowering the gun, and tucking it in his waistband.

 Then, apparently disregarding Brandon’s bloody body lying dead in the grass a few feet away, McNeil testified that he and Lawrence coolly disconnected the fancy speakers, via the Acura’s trunk, and placed them in the back seat.
 These speakers would be part of Murray’s share.
 Then, having made room, they loaded Brandon’s blood-soaked body, face-down, into the trunk.
 Jarius claims that Murray got back in his girlfriend’s car, which he had borrowed, and drove home.